CanDIG/repository-template/README.md

 An extensive list of `.gitignore` templates can be found in this repo: [github/gitignore](https://github.com/github/gitignore)

+### Dockerfile

+- Edit the Dockerfile with the correct names and paths that are relevant to your microservice.

+- Add or remove the installed packages as needed

+- Choose between using alpine or debian as the base operating system - we have found alpine can be slow for some applications

+### Github Actions

+Templates for two github actions ymls are in the [`.github/workflows/`](.github/workflows) directory and should be edited to suit the needs of the microservice.

+#### `dispatch-actions.yml`

+This action automatically makes a PR to the main [CanDIGv2 repo stack](https://github.com/CanDIG/CanDIGv2) to update the submodule each time a PR is merged into develop.

+Edit this file with the appropriate submodule path on line 26.

+#### `test.yml`

+This action assumes you have setup tests in the repo using [pytest](https://docs.pytest.org/en/7.4.x/).

+It automatically runs `pytest` on the repo each time a commit is pushed into the remote repo.

 ### Pull Request template

 The default PR template used for this repo is [pull_request_template.md](.github/pull_request_template.md).